Generalised bayesian sample copula of order $m$: Model

 for $j,k=1,\ldots,m-1$.
 After equating the first derivative to zero we obtain condition \eqref{eq:mle}.
 To prove that the critical point is a maximum we further take second derivative and obtain

 which is clearly negative. \end{proof}

-Proposition \ref{prop:mle} provides conditions to obtain the MLE estimators of parameters $\theta_{j,k}$.
+Proposition \ref{prop:mle} provides conditions to obtain the MLEs of parameters $\theta_{j,k}$.
 However these conditions rely on nonlinear equations.
 For the specific case of $m=2$, we can obtain explicit analytic expressions.
 Condition \eqref{eq:mle} simplifies to which after some algebra we obtain This is an interesting result since the MLE of the unique parameter of the model (when $m=2$), $\theta_{1,1}$, is an average of the number of points that lie in opposite regions $Q_{1,1}$ and $Q_{2,2}$.

-In practice we do not observe data directly from the copula, that is, data $(U_i,V_i)$, $i=1,\ldots,n$ with support in $[0,1]^2$.
+In practice we do not observe data directly from the copula, that is, $(U_i,V_i)$, $i=1,\ldots,n$ with support in $[0,1]^2$.
 What we usually observe are data $(X_i,Y_i)$, $i=1,\ldots,n$, with support $\Omega\subset\RR^2$ coming from the CDF $H(x_i,y_i)=C(F(x_i),G(y_i))$, with $F$ and $G$ the marginal CDFs of each coordinate, respectively.
-However, as in \cite{deheuvels:79}, we can obtain a modified sample $(U_i,V_i)$ using the modified rank transformation \eqref{eq:rank}.
+However, as in \cite{deheuvels:79}, we can obtain a modified sample $(U_i,V_i)$ using the modified rank transformation \eqref{eq:rank}, to estimate the copula.
 In this case we have another interesting case from Proposition \ref{prop:mle}, whose result is given in the following corollary.